vserova/book/pages/ch_app.md

     ports 5860..5870 at both 130.14.29.112 and 165.112.7.12

-<span class="nctnt highlight">Note:</span> One FWDaemon can simultaneously serve many client/server pairs.
+*Note:* One FWDaemon can simultaneously serve many client/server pairs.

 ##### FWDaemon Behind a "Regular" Firewall